-Exhibit 3.19 shows the percentages of states that collect data on compliance checks, MIP charges, and penalties levied against retail establishments for furnishing alcohol to minors.
-As illustrated in Exhibit 3.19, a majority of states collect these data.
+Exhibit 3.17 shows the percentages of states that collect data on compliance checks, minors found in possession, and penalties levied against retail establishments for furnishing alcohol to minors.
+As illustrated in Exhibit 3.17, a majority of states collect these data.
 However, the number of states that collect data on local enforcement efforts is limited.
 Thus, it is likely that the enforcement statistics provided here underestimate the total amount of underage drinking enforcement occurring in the states.

-Exhibit 3.19: Percentages of Jurisdictions That Reported Enforcement Data Collection at the State and Local Levels

-State Collects Data on Compliance Checks State Collects Data State Collects Data on Penalties Imposed on Retail Establishments State Conducted Locally Conducted State Collects Data on MIP Arrests/ Citations on MIP, Including Arrests/ Citations by Local Law Enforcement Agencies Fines License Suspensions License Revocations Percentage 76 22 67 22 78 75 71
+Exhibit 3.17: Percentages of Jurisdictions That Reported Enforcement Data Collection at the State and Local Levels e Collects Data on mpliance Checks State Collects Data on MIP, State Collects Data on Penalties Imposed on Retail Establishments State Conducted Locally Conducted State Collects Data on MIP Including Arrests/ Citations by Local Law Enforcement Agencies Fines License Suspension License Revocation Percentage 71 27 65 22 75 71 69